[Top] [Contents] [Index] [ ? ]

 1.1 The problem

-The "boom" that the world of the research and that of the industry waits is what is not still happened: the real employment of the domotic technology is still hindered by the attempt of each industry to impose its standard on the others.
-The presence of a so vast number of domotic standards, by now broadly established, announces that hardly will be the definitive consecration of one of them and it is as much unlikely that all the coalitions gather about to realize an unique middleware that represents the standard de facto for the domotics.
+Domotics parnorama is still in development.
+The industry and the market has played (and they still play) a role of primary importance for the definitive take-off of the domotic technologies.
+Different industry coalitions have promoted numerous middlewares and standards always more sophisticated and always too poorly interoperable each others This has made the domotics an unexploded bomb.
+The world of research and industry are waiting for the that “boom“ that is not still happened.
+The real employment of the domotic technology is still hindered by the attempt of each industry to impose its standard on the others.
+The presence of a so vast number of domotic standards announces that hardly will be the definitive consecration of one of them.
+It is as much unlikely that all the coalitions gather about to realize an unique middleware that represents the standard de facto for the domotics.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]